GoodforGod/java-etherscan-api/README.md

 *Library support all available EtherScan API.*

-You can use API with you key or without key as well (Check API request\sec restrictions).
+You can use library *with or without* API key *([Check API request\sec restrictions when used without API key](https://ethereum.stackexchange.com/questions/34190/does-etherscan-require-the-use-of-an-api-key))*.

-Library support limit when used without key and will limit requests up to *5 req/sec by itself*.
+Library will automatically limit requests up to **5 req/sec** when used *without* key.
 ```java
 EtherScanApi api = new EtherScanApi();
 EtherScanApi api = new EtherScanApi("YourApiKey");
 ```

-Below there are examples for each API category.
+Below are examples for each API category.

 ### Account Api
 **Get Ether Balance for a single Address**